stjudecloud/docs/docs/guides/data/using-interactive-terminal.md

 Save your work and environment, if needed, by running `dx-save-project` and `dx-save-cwic` respectively.
 To quit the node, type `exit` twice to get into the app execution environment.
 Press `Ctrl+c` to quit the cwic app and type `exit` twice to get out of the terminal completely.
 You will be prompted to terminate the job, type 'y' to terminate the job.
 You can check if the node is still running by checking the Monitor tab in your project on the DNAnexus website.
 Alternatively, you can terminate the job from the Monitor tab.

-## Advanced usage
+## Advanced options

-### Changing instance type of the cwic app
+### Changing instance type

-By default the cwic nodes uses the `mem1_ssd1_x4` instance type.
-If you require more or less runtime requirements, you can change the instance type by specifying the flag `--instance-type` with a valid instance type from [this list](https://documentation.dnanexus.com/developer/api/running-analyses/instance-types#summary-of-instance-types).
+If you require more or less runtime requirements for your nodes, you can change the instance type by specifying the flag `--instance-type` with a valid instance type from [this list](https://documentation.dnanexus.com/developer/api/running-analyses/instance-types#summary-of-instance-types).

+`dx run app-cloud_workstation --instance-type azure:mem1_ssd1_x16 --ssh`
+or
-`dx run cwic -icredentials=<DX_PROJECT_NAME_WITH_CREDS>:creds.txt --allow-ssh --ssh -y`
+`dx run cwic -icredentials=<DX_PROJECT_NAME_WITH_CREDS>:creds.txt --instance-type mem1_ssd1_x4 --allow-ssh --ssh -y`

 This is useful when you want to run some non-interactive jobs that have different memory or storage requirements.